-Unfortunately, such is not the case with WCJ.
-There are no other online publications, blogs or digital outlets that maintain any sort of comparable reliability, professionalism or readership.
-By either divvying up an already intimate niche of enthusiasts, or just by failing to reliably publish on a steady and dependable schedule, those intimating to be our competitors fail to access the vast majority of personal watercraft enthusiasts, thus failing their responsibility to present their supporting advertisers before the widest audience of self-identifying PWC enthusiasts as possible.
+And how is that?
+Because there are no other online publications, blogs or digital outlets that maintain any sort of comparable reliability, professionalism or readership.
+By either divvying up an already intimate niche of enthusiasts, or just by failing to reliably publish on a steady and dependable schedule, those attempting to be our competitors fail to access the vast majority of personal watercraft enthusiasts, thus failing their responsibility to present their supporting advertisers before the widest audience of self-identifying PWC enthusiasts as possible.
 And as a paying advertiser, you want your brand and products before the widest audience of potential customers as possible, don’t you?
+Of course you do.

 At the first of every month, we publish “By The Numbers” primarily as a tool to inform the many companies within our industry who either have yet to consider advertising on The Watercraft Journal, or those currently considering joining our continually-growing family of supporting advertisers.
 For those who do come to enjoy the benefits of working with WCJ, they find measurable and evidenced results.
 In fact, so much so that we have written testimony of avid WCJ readers purchasing the latest models from both Sea-Doo and Yamaha upon our recommendation, as well as several of the products we’ve reviewed, from new runabouts all the way down to riding boots, gloves and battery chargers.
 More than any other magazine in our industry, advertising on The Watercraft Journal results in proven sales.